Automattic/vip-governance-plugin/README.md

 - `allowedFeatures`: This is an array of the features that are allowed in the block editor.
 This list will expand with time, but we currently support two values: `codeEditor` (viewing the content of your post as code in the editor) and `lockBlocks`(ability to lock/unlock blocks that will restrict movement/deletion).
 If you do not want to enable these features, omit them from the array.
 - `blockSettings`: These are specific settings related to the styling available for a block.
 They match the settings available in theme.json under the key `blocks`.
 The definition for that can be [found here][gutenberg-block-settings].
 Unlike theme.json, you can nest these rules under a block name to apply different settings depending on the parent of a particular block.
 - `allowedBlocks`: These are the blocks allowed to be inserted into the block editor.
-Additionally, you can set `allowedBlocks` to restrict what blocks can be nested under a parent.
+Additionally, you can use `allowedBlocks` in `blockSettings` rules to restrict what blocks can be nested under a parent.

 Non-default rule types will be merged with the default rule.
 This is done intentionally to avoid needless repetition of your default properties.
 If multiple non-default rule types are provided, they will be applied in the following ascending priority: